kumbirai/keap-data-extract/README.md

 ## Description

 This project provides tools for extracting and managing data from Keap's API, storing it in a PostgreSQL database, and maintaining data synchronization.
+It's designed to help businesses efficiently manage their Keap data and keep it synchronized with their local database.

 ## Features